The Dangers of Alcohol During Pregnancy

 Medical providers will assess your newborn’s withdrawal symptoms after birth in order to make a proper diagnosis.
 In some cases, your baby may need medication and/or frequent check-ups to help manage their withdrawal symptoms.

 After the baby is born, many women who stopped drinking alcohol during pregnancy may begin to drink again.
 If this happens, it is important to tell your doctor during your next follow-up visit.
 Your doctor may recommend inpatient or outpatient treatment to help you resolve your addiction issues.
 Getting the help to become alcohol-free postpartum could significantly impact not only your health, but the health and wellbeing of your entire family.

-Studies have shown that children raised in a household where the parent(s) abuse alcohol are increasingly prone to having adverse childhood experiences that negatively impact them throughout development and their entire lifetimes, such as abuse or neglect 18.
-Finally, if you unintentionally became pregnant, it may be an opportunity to talk to your doctor about long-term reversible contraception such as an IUD or other method of birth control to prevent future pregnancies.
+Studies have shown that children raised in a household where the parent(s) abuse alcohol are increasingly prone to having adverse childhood experiences that negatively impact them throughout development and their entire lifetimes, such as abuse or neglect.18 Finally, if you unintentionally became pregnant, it may be an opportunity to talk to your doctor about long-term reversible contraception such as an IUD or other method of birth control to support future family planning.